• Skip to main content

 Smoked Hamburgers

-My quick and easy Smoked Hamburgers are the best way to satisfy any of your bold and flavorful burger cravings!
-Seasoned with my delicious, savory Burger Seasoning, and dressed with BBQ sauce and loads of toppings, these burgers are truly next level!
+Smoked hamburgers are the best, quickest, and easiest way to satisfy any of your bold and flavorful burger cravings!
+Seasoned with my delicious, savory burger seasoning and dressed with BBQ sauce and loads of toppings, these burgers are truly next level!
+Not to mention, using a smoker makes them practically effortless!

 Servings: 6 burgers